-The Confederation of Canadian Unions consists of six unions with a combined membership of over 16,000 workers from across the country, in both the private and public sectors.
+The Confederation of Canadian Unions consists of seven unions with a combined membership of almost 20,000 workers from across the country, in both the private and public sectors.

 The Nova Scotia Union of Public and Private Employees consists of over 2,000 workers in Nova Scotia.
 The union stands for improvement of the economic, social and cultural life of working people and the extension of civil rights and liberties, and promotes the rights and freedoms of working people and in particular, the right to belong to effective and democratic labour organizations.